All Quiet on the Western Front (2022 film): Critical reception

+Journalist Martin Schwickert of the RND media group called the film "frighteningly current" in light of the Russian invasion of Ukraine, saying it "made plain what war means for those who have to fight it".
+Producer Malte Grunert said the film tells the "story of a young man who falls prey to right-wing nationalist propaganda – believing that war is an adventure, and that they are on the right side.
+It is a timeless story, that we now see played out live in Ukraine."

+Filmmaker Kimberly Peirce praised Berger's direction, saying that he "captures the humanity of his narrative by depicting the devastating transformation of our protagonist from a godly beautiful innocent eager-to-fight young soldier to a grunt following every order still unable to stop the cascading loss of his friends, to a man unleashed, echoing the monster he was set to slay."
+Filmmaker Rob Marshall and actress Dolly de Leon have both cited the film as among their favorites of the 21st century.

 Many German critics praised the action sequences but found fault with the film's considerable deviations from the book, which is required reading in many German schools.
 As Britain's New Statesman summarised, "...in Germany, it is seen as shallow, cynical and 'horny for Oscars'".
 Hubert Wetzel, writing in Süddeutsche Zeitung, criticized the film's alterations to the book stating that "you have to ask yourself whether director Berger has even read Remarque's novel".
 He also criticizes that Berger added characters at will, omitted central characters and scenes, and changed the ending so that the title and content no longer had any connection to each other.
 The film also received negative reviews from Frankfurter Allgemeine Zeitung.
-Military historian Sönke Neitzel praised the battle scenes as being more historically accurate than the previous adaptations but criticized the film for depicting soldiers being shot to prevent desertion, as only 48 soldiers had been executed during the war.
+Military historian Sönke Neitzel praised the battle scenes as being more historically accurate than the previous adaptations but criticized the film for depicting soldiers being shot to prevent desertion, as only 48 German soldiers were officially executed for all causes during the war.